yifeiy3/DeviceMonitor/README.md

 # DeviceMonitor
-Simple device monitor for Samsung SmartThings to check for anomalous behaviors at runtime
+Simple device monitor for Samsung SmartThings to check for anomalous behaviors at runtime.
+For implementation details, visit `Samsung Smartthings Monitor.pdf` in this repository.

 ## Requirements